Another 140,000 Mercedes models have to go to the workshop

 You can find more exciting car topics in the free newsletter from our partner 24auto.de.

 In Germany, car manufacturers are obliged to report defects to the Federal Motor Transport Authority (KBA) if a product “may pose a danger to vehicle occupants or other road users”.
-But individuals can report their vehicle to the KBA if they believe there is a safety-related defect.
+But individuals who believe their vehicle has a safety-related defect can report it to the KBA.
 The authority recently put a so-called defect reporter online for this purpose – the online form is intended to reduce the time until a recall.

 “Communicator.
 Entrepreneur.
 Introvert.
 Passionate problem solver.
 Organizer.
 Social media ninja.”